mslhii/FBTextOnly/README.md

 # FBTextOnly
-Adaptation from Twitter SMS only project to Facebook
+Adaptation from Twitter SMS only project to Facebook.
+But built from the ground up again.

-WIP, slow progress
+WIP, slow progress.

 FB SMS API:
 <br/>